 Fortunately or not, the flavors that you are going to taste in a Balinese restaurant are different than the ones on the night markets and streets.
 The hotel's main restaurant includes International dishes in case you are not keen on Asian cuisine, as well as some traditional Indonesian cuisine choices if you want to explore the local dining culture.

 The Balinese Street Vendors offer a more authentic Balinese eating-out experience, however, you need to be extra cautious before eating street food.
 Whether it's the first time you visit Bali or not, you should prefer a local food guide tour, which, in addition to being safer, will make your eating exploration much easier.
 If you still want to explore the local food tradition alone, then visit one of the night markets!

 2. Enjoy an exotic cocktail or a refreshing juice made of local tropical fruits!

-Whether you are a cocktail fan or not, do not miss to try a the fruity local cocktails, made with local fruits and vegetables that cannot be found in the Western countries.
+Whether you are a cocktail fan or not, do not miss to try the fruity local cocktails, made with local fruits and vegetables that cannot be found in Western countries.
 Even cocktails with passion fruit (a rather popular ingredient in most cocktail bars in the West), will taste much better in Bali.
 The Lookout Lounge Bar is a great venue to enjoy your cocktail in an intimate environment and it's just by the hotel's lobby.

 If you are not a fan of alcohol, then skip the cocktails and try the delicious Balinese tropical juices.
 Dragon fruit, mangosteen, durian, coconut, jackfruit, rambutan, guava... with so many fruits on the list, you will be really confused on which combination to try first.
 The Lucid Liquids Health Bar of Radisson Blue Uluwatu Resort is the best option for a juice during the day.